ashok-g-r/100-Days-of-RTL/README.md

 Day 2: Basic gates by using Behavioral & Data Flow Modelling

 Day 3: Implementaion of Basic gates using NAND Gate

+Day 4: Implementaion of Basic gates using NOR Gate